Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }), [...]);
 ```

-The main differences between `useEffect` and `Effect` are that instead of passing a dependency array it accepts an `AbortSignal` and `Effect` provides a `resolve` function to fulfill the returned promise.
+The main differences between `useEffect` and `Effect` are that instead of passing a dependency array it accepts an `AbortSignal` and it provides a `resolve` function to fulfill the returned promise.
 Additionally, you can improve the readability of your code by wrapping `Effect` calls within async functions.

 ```typescript